-If you are in a base in a workspace that is on a Pro plan, you can create personal views.
-To start, go to the view bar, create a new view, and configure it to your specifications.
+If you are in a base in a workspace that is on a Pro or Enterprise plan, you can create personal views.
+To start, click on the view switcher and go to the view you would like to turn into a personal view (or create a new view and configure it to your specifications).

 By default, when you open up the view menu, you will only see collaborative views and your own personal views (which are marked with the personal view icon after the view name).